IBM/opensource-ai-workshop/docs/lab-6/README.md

 copy of the budget pdf [here](https://github.com/user-attachments/files/18510560/budget_fy2024.pdf).
 Go ahead and save it to your local machine, and be ready to grab it.

-Now spin up a new workspace, (yes, please a new workspace, it seems that sometimes AnythingLLM has issues with adding things, so a clean environment is always easier to teach in) and call it something else.
+Now spin up a **New Workspace**, (yes, please a new workspace, it seems that sometimes AnythingLLM has issues with adding things, so a clean environment is always easier to teach in) and call it something else.